PersonalBusiness

 Local governments are also developing planning controls for new apartments, and strata guidelines for existing blocks, to make installing EV chargers in private car parks simpler.

-To help councils cover the cost of installing AC street chargers, the NSW state government in July 2023 announced kerbside EV charger grants worth $3 million for up to 500 locations, and destination charger grants which are also open to businesses.
+To help councils cover the cost of installing AC street chargers, the NSW state government in July 2023 announced kerbside EV charger grants worth $3 million for up to 500 locations.
+Destination charger grants are now closed, though site hosts can still register interest.

-The locations of street chargers can be found via the Plugshare map.
+The locations of street chargers can be found on the NSW government’s Eventure website, this EV charging map or nationally via the Plugshare map.
 You can download the Plugshare app for free here.

 Filter “Type 2” plugs, and then hide dealerships and restricted access sites.